-The EXO Exposition Overlay district is intended to encourage the development of an exposition, conference, and convention facility that is located near the City's Town Center (TC) City West (CW) district as shown on the Master Plan for Land Use, has visual exposure to the I-96 freeway (whether directly or in combination with other property), is accessible from a major thoroughfare, and has adequate site area.
-Taking into consideration the need to limit the overall impact of the use, and the need to have sufficient population support for the use, in no event is it the intent to have the EXO Overlay District until the population of the City exceeds 100,000.
-The EXO district is intended to be utilized exclusively in connection with the OST Planned Office Service Technology district CW City West district as the underlying zoning district.
+The EXO Exposition Overlay district is intended to encourage the development of an exposition, conference, and convention facility that is located near the City West (CW) district as shown on the Master Plan for Land Use, has visual exposure to the I-96 freeway (whether directly or in combination with other property), is accessible from a major thoroughfare, and has adequate site area.
+Taking into consideration the need to limit the overall impact of the use, and the need to have sufficient population support for the use, in no event is it the intent to have the EXO Overlay District encompass more than 55 contiguous acres, or to have more than one EXO Overlay district until the population of the City exceeds 100,000.
+The EXO district is intended to be utilized exclusively in connection with the CW City West district as the underlying zoning district.
 The EXO district is not intended to be adjacent to residential districts.
 To permit quality design and sound economic value for the City, any exposition, conference, and convention facility should have unified architectural and functional design and provide an overall master plan for all phases for the complete development.
 The district contemplates the existence of a principal exposition, conference, or convention facility as part of the development before, or at least coincidental with, permitted "secondary" overlay uses.
 It is not the intent of this district to authorize the establishment of a new area within the City for an independent commercial center or district.
 Rather, it is the intent of this district to recognize the special need and character of a planned exposition, convention, and conference facility, and to make provision for this special need and character in an appropriate location.